dkz2r/latex-novice-academic-publishing/episodes/02-document-structure.md

 ::::::::::::::::::::::::::::::::::::: keypoints

-- We can use Overleaf to edit and render LaTeX documents.
 - The `%` character is used to add comments to a LaTeX document.
 - LaTeX documents are a mixture of text and commands.
 - Commands start with a backslash `\` and sometimes have arguments in curly braces `{}`.